FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 >When the orange light on Chuck starts flashing, that means your code is enabled

 Congratulations!
 You have just successfully written and deployed your first robot program!
-On Wednesday, we will be looking at Commands and the RobotContainer